David Stockton: Mets de Guaynabo (2020)

 On October 26, 2020, Stockton signed with the Mets de Guaynabo of Puerto Rico's Baloncesto Superior Nacional.

 Memphis Hustle (2021)

 On January 11, 2021, the Memphis Hustle acquired Stockton's returning player rights from the South Bay Lakers in exchange for the returning rights to Dusty Hannahs.
 On January 26, 2021, Stockton signed with the Hustle.

 Return to Mets de Guaynabo (2021)

 On June 22, 2021, Stockton re-signed with the Mets de Guaynabo.

 Return to the Hustle (2021–2022)

 On October 15, 2021, Stockton signed with the Memphis Grizzlies, but was waived the next day.
 On October 23, he re-signed with the Memphis Hustle.
 Stockton was removed from the team on February 14, 2022.
 He was reacquired by the Hustle on February 28.

-Fort Wayne Mad Ants (2022–present)
+Fort Wayne Mad Ants (2022–2023)

 On September 16, 2022, Stockton signed with the Indiana Pacers, but was waived one week later.

 On October 24, 2022, Stockton joined the Fort Wayne Mad Ants training camp roster.

+Cangrejeros de Santurce (2023)

+On April 10, 2023, Stockton signed with Cangrejeros de Santurce of the Puerto Rican league.

+NBA G League Ignite (2023–2024)

+On August 28, 2023, Stockton signed with the NBA G League Ignite, but was waived on January 10, 2024.
+As a result of the team folding following the 2023–24 NBA G League season, Stockton's player defer rights were transferred to the Indiana Mad Ants.

+Capitanes de Arecibo (2024)

+On February 1, 2024, Stockton signed with the Capitanes de Arecibo of the Baloncesto Superior Nacional.

+Valley Suns (2024–2025)

+On September 27, 2024, Stockton signed an Exhibit 10 deal with the Phoenix Suns, but was waived three days later.
+On October 27, he joined the Valley Suns.